top of page

 EUROPE'S DIRE SITUATION AT THE TIME OF MENDIETA'S ARRIVAL

-On September 3rd, 1944, the Allies reached Belgium and discovered that Antwerp was still intact.
-Here, at last, seemed to be an answer to the logistical problems that had plagued the Allies all along.
+On September 3rd, 1944, the Allies arrived in Belgium and found Antwerp still intact.
+This discovery seemed to finally provide a solution to the logistical challenges that had consistently troubled them.

-Germany would not have won the war even if they hadn’t attacked Russia.
-Their supplies were critically short and the Allies were making gains on them by the day.
-But Germany did hasten the ending of the war by deciding to poke the Russian bear in an act of betrayal so severe that it made the Russians look honorable.
+Even without attacking Russia, Germany would not have won the war.
+Their supplies were critically low, and the Allies were making daily advances.
+However, by choosing to betray Russia, Germany accelerated the war's end, committing an act so severe that it made the Russians appear honorable.

 By all accounts, Hitler did not trust Stalin.
-The "Non-Aggression Pact" that Hitler signed with Russia made both countries feel uneasy.
-Hitler couldn't afford a war on multiple fronts.
-In 1940, Hitler believed he would rule Western Europe long enough to then turn on Russia.
-Defeating Russia would turn Germany into a superpower that would rival the United States.
-He considered the vast open spaces and resources of Russia to be the prize that would help Germany to rise to the top.
-He refused to listen to his generals' advice and invaded Russia anyway.
-He named it Operation ‘’Barbarossa, and it was one of history’s biggest mistakes.
+The "Non-Aggression Pact" between Germany and Russia left both nations uneasy.
+Hitler could not manage a war on multiple fronts.
+In 1940, he believed he would dominate Western Europe long enough to eventually turn against Russia.
+Conquering Russia would elevate Germany to a superpower status comparable to the United States.
+He saw Russia's vast spaces and resources as the key to Germany's rise.
+Ignoring his generals' advice, he invaded Russia, naming it Operation ‘Barbarossa,’ one of history's greatest blunders.

-In theory, Russia was still Hitler’s ally, and Stalin wanted to keep it that way.
-But Hitler had another task to perform, and he needed to secure his southern flank.
-When Yugoslavia and Greece overthrew their Nazi sympathetic governments, it threatened to disunite Germany.
-He marched quickly into Yugoslavia and Greece, and in December of 1941, he had subdued both countries.
-Romania, Bulgaria, and Hungary were allied with Germany in their hatred for the Soviets.
+In theory, Russia was still an ally of Hitler, and Stalin wanted to maintain that status.
+However, Hitler had other plans and needed to secure his southern flank.
+When pro-Nazi governments in Yugoslavia and Greece were overthrown, it threatened to destabilize Germany.
+He swiftly invaded Yugoslavia and Greece, and by December 1941, both countries were subdued.
+Romania, Bulgaria, and Hungary were allied with Germany in their animosity towards the Soviets.
 With thirty-three German divisions, Yugoslavia fell in just six days.

-The German armies captured 5,000,000 Soviet prisoners of war who were not granted the protections stipulated in the Geneva Conventions.
-A majority of them never returned alive.
-The Nazis deliberately starved 3.1 million of the prisoners to death as part of a "Hunger Plan" that aimed to reduce the population of Eastern Europe and then re-populate it with ethnic Germans.
+The German forces captured 5,000,000 Soviet prisoners of war, who were denied the protections of the Geneva Conventions.
+Most of them did not survive.
+The Nazis intentionally starved 3.1 million of these prisoners as part of a "Hunger Plan" aimed at reducing the Eastern European population to make room for ethnic Germans.

-The deep-seated animosity toward the Russians created a surprising welcome for the Germans in regions like Ukraine and Bulgaria.
-Almost immediately, Minsk fell, resulting in the capture of 30,000 prisoners.
-Following Hitler’s betrayal, Stalin remained out of the public eye for nearly a week.
-Seizing the opportunity, Britain dispatched emissaries to Russia to negotiate a pact.
-Deputy Secretary Molotov signed the agreement, with Stalin standing impassively behind him.
-Though Britain had limited capacity to aid the Russians beyond the realm of propaganda, their efforts proved effective.
+Long-standing hostility toward the Russians led to an unexpected welcome for the Germans in areas like Ukraine and Bulgaria.
+Minsk fell quickly, resulting in the capture of 30,000 prisoners.
+After Hitler's betrayal, Stalin remained out of sight for nearly a week.
+Britain took this chance to send emissaries to Russia to negotiate an agreement.
+Deputy Secretary Molotov signed the pact with Stalin standing expressionless behind him.
+Although Britain's ability to assist the Russians was limited beyond propaganda, their efforts were effective.

 In early July 1941, over 300,000 Russians were surrounded.
-The Germans looked as if they had calculated correctly.
-On July 22nd, they stood outside Leningrad.
-But the Russians fought them off.
-And they continued to fight them off through much of the fall.
-Stalin was worried the Japanese might surprise him and attack the Siberian front.
+The Germans seemed to have calculated correctly.
+By July 22nd, they were near Leningrad.
+However, the Russians resisted and continued to do so throughout much of the autumn.
+Stalin was concerned that the Japanese might unexpectedly attack the Siberian front.

-Japan, preparing for war in the Pacific, gave Stalin their word that they wouldn’t attack Siberia.
-That released 30,000 new and well-trained Russian troops to support the key cities of Moscow.
+Japan, preparing for war in the Pacific, assured Stalin they would not attack Siberia.
+This allowed 30,000 new and well-trained Russian troops to reinforce crucial cities like Moscow.
 German forces were only nineteen miles from Red Square.
-While winter had held Hitler in check, he believed the spring would be more benevolent.
+Although winter had stalled Hitler, he believed spring would be more favorable.

 In His Own Words...